MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 });

 ```
 The ``import`` function is asynchronous and returns a promise.
-It is wraped in our own new promise so we can test whether
+It is wrapped in our own new promise so we can test whether
 the import wasn't done already (i.e. ``window.Rysk`` already exists).
 The reference to this new Promise is kept in
 ``importFinished`` for use in the ``play`` method.